mrowles/java-snippets/README.md

 # Java Snippets

-A bunch of software engineering code snippets implemented in Java
+A bunch of software engineering code snippets of data structures and algorithms implemented in Java

 ## Contents